cwgoes/pluranimity.org/_posts/2019-04-27-comparative-advantages-distributed-ledgers.md

 What is threshold commitment?

-Threshold commitment is the ability to commit to a particular action (on a distributed ledger, a particular transaction) contingent on other parties committing to particular actions (possibly themselves contingent on your commitment).
+*Threshold commitment* is the ability to commit to a particular action (on a distributed ledger, a particular transaction) contingent on other parties committing to particular actions (possibly themselves contingent on your commitment).

+explain: may be difficult to conceptualize, most ledgers do not provide transaction introspection, but not a theoretical limitation

 Alternatively, "jumping Nash equilibria".

-- could be used to threshold-commit to switch *ledgers*

-- indexable commitment stores, data processing

-in very limited form today: Kickstarter (threshold commitment to produce a product given demand).
+- in very limited form today: Kickstarter (threshold commitment to produce a product given demand).
 Doesn't scale, poor information, limited conditionals, requires trusted funds custody ~=> can't fund large projects.

-explain: may be difficult to conceptualize, most ledgers do not provide transaction introspection, but not a theoretical limitation

-e.g. carbon emission commitments, solve tragedies of the commons

 #### Why